GhanaSyamSaiVarma/Content-Retrieval-RAG-AI-System/readme.md

 6. **Response Sent Back to Streamlit Interface**:
    - The Flask backend sends the generated answer back to the Streamlit interface, where it is displayed to the user.

-## What we expect?
-We expect you to explore, understand the components and functionality, and demonstrate your ability to work with the provided tools and deliver a solution that meets the requirements.

-Bonus points: If you use Langchain (or similar tools to add memory to the system) to make the chatbot conversational.
 ## Prerequisites

 - Python 3.8 or above